The French major offers two areas of study:

 - Sociolinguistics of North American French

-Departmental research opportunities for students include teaching assistantships, internships as events coordinators, as well as the possibility of developing and writing a senior thesis under the guidance of a professor in the department.
+Departmental research opportunities for students include teaching assistantships, internships as events coordinators and the possibility of developing and writing a senior thesis under the guidance of a professor in the department.

 We take advantage of opportunities the university provides for recognition of excellence by nominating students for awards, scholarships and fellowships that can make a significant difference when they apply to graduate programs or for jobs.
 Because of our commitment, our students have won the Chancellor's Award for Student Excellence, Fulbright Scholarships and numerous Foundation Awards at graduation.